microsoft/fast/packages/fast-component-explorer/README.md

 If you are adding a component to the documentation site, you will need to:

-- Add the component schema to the `./app/config.ts` file
 - Add curated component configs to the `./app/utilities/configs/` folder.
 See the `./app/utilities/configs/README.md` for details.